kennetpostigo/lwt-node/README.md

 If you want to run commands that work directly on the project, you must always prefex them with `esy x` in order to run the command in the sandboxed environment.

+## Attribution

+reason-node would not be possible without all the hard work from the maintainers and contributors of of lwt. reason-node is powered by lwt and the ocaml standard lib.
+Lwt provides a battle tested promise implementation and async operators.
+If you love reason-node I recommend showing love to the [lwt project](https://github.com/ocsigen/lwt).

 ## License

 MIT